 - Driving license of Rider.

-- Valid Identity Proof for Indian Citizenship of Rider.
+- Valid Identity Proof of Indian Citizenship of Rider.

 [Note: Aadhar Card is not accepted.
-Read explanation below]
+Read the explanation below]

 - Valid Indian Citizenship Identity Proof Pillion/Co-rider.

-- If the bike is rented from Agency then letter of authorization from that registered agency.
+- If the bike is rented from Agency then a letter of authorization from that registered agency.

 Note that you must return before your permit expires.
-You can add an extra day in the permit as it will be safe option.
+You can add an extra day in the permit as it will be a safe option.
 A minimum of 3 days permit is required to visit North Sikkim route all the way up to Gurudongmar Lake and then Zero Point.
 So apply for at least 3 days permit.
-However I would advise you to add an extra day as it doesn’t cost you anything and gives you flexible option along with peace of mind.
+However, I would advise you to add an extra day as it doesn’t cost you anything and gives you flexible options along with peace of mind.
 So write 4 days in the form.
 The price of Permit form is INR 10 only.
 Yes, Ten Rupees Only.
-However for East Sikkim which around INR 200 is to be paid as permit charge.
+However, for East Sikkim which around INR 200 is to be paid as permit charge.
 There is no additional charge for north Sikkim permit.
-The data is from 2018 and should be rechecked in forums to get the latest information.
+The data are from 2018 and should be rechecked in forums to get the latest information.

-After you fill the form, submit it back to the counter along with two set of all the photocopy that i mentioned earlier and two photographs each of rider and co-rider/pillion if any.
-Since the route is remote and wild they (usually) don’t allow solo-riders.
-You must join along the group of other riders who come to submit permit form or should have a pillion rider.
+After you fill the form, submit it back to the counter along with two sets of all the photocopies that I mentioned earlier and two photographs each of rider and co-rider/pillion if any.
+Since the route is remote and wild, they (usually) don’t allow solo-riders.
+You must join along the group of other riders who come to submit a permit form or should have a pillion rider.
 Solo-riders in expedition groups are allowed.

-After applying for permit we went to the counter the next day morning and we were asked to come back at 2pm after lunch.
+After applying for a permit, we went to the counter the next day morning and we were asked to come back at 2pm after lunch.
 At 2pm we got the initial permit which is a Yellow Page (along with a set of all photocopy documents and our passport size photograph) with all the details of the journey and the travelers/bikers.
-It looks like this :
+It looks like this:

-Stand in queue and wait for your turn or just put your paper that you got from previous permit counter on the relevant window and they will keep it below the bunch of other applicants.
+Stand in queue and wait for your turn or just put your paper that you got from the previous permit counter on the relevant window and they will keep it below the bunch of other applicants.
 When your turn comes, the police officer will gently shout your name.
-They may or maynot ask some question like do you know the route, Is your motorbike fit enough etc for your safety.
+They may or may not ask any question like do you know the route, Is your motorbike fit enough for your safety!
 We saw that they made one family write a written application as they were traveling with their own vehicle (Mahindra Scorpio – 2 Wheel Drive) to North Sikkim as the police personnel did not want to send them at his own risk as the final permit clearance is with him.
 Ultimately the police just ensures that your journey should be safe and smooth.

 Checklist and Route Option for North Sikkim:

-Earlier they used to provide six different envelops for various checkpoints but the paper work has been made efficient and only two main permits are needed.
+Earlier they used to provide six different envelopes for various checkpoints, but the paperwork has been made efficient and only two main permits are needed.
 Many websites and blogs have not updated their information and is very confusing and misleading to the new travelers.

-With Permits for North Sikkim and East Sikkim done, Also read about the other things that you should be preparing for this adventurous & beautiful trip.
+With Permits for North Sikkim and East Sikkim done, Also read about the other things that you should be preparing for this adventure & beautiful trip.